Eligibility

 • Makeup with SPF: Foundation, powder, or cosmetics that happen to contain SPF are generally not FSA-eligible because their primary purpose is cosmetic.
 However, standalone tinted sunscreen marketed primarily as sun protection (like EltaMD UV Clear) is eligible.

-How to Buy Sunscreen with Your FSA
+How Do I Buy Sunscreen with My FSA Card?

 Most pharmacies and drugstores (CVS, Walgreens, Rite Aid, Target) have their inventory coded for FSA eligibility.
 When you swipe your FSA debit card, eligible sunscreen products are automatically approved.
 If a product is declined, it may not be coded correctly — ask the pharmacist or pay out of pocket and submit for reimbursement.